-- (1) The Chair must give written notice to the Minister of all direct and indirect pecuniary interests that he or she has or acquires in a business or in a body corporate carrying on a business. - (2) If the Chair has or acquires an interest, pecuniary or otherwise, that could conflict with the proper performance of a function of the Chair, he or she must ensure that the interest is disclosed in one of the following ways: - (a) if a report or similar document results from the performance of the function-in the report or document; - (b) in any other case-to the person or body for whom the function is being performed.
+- (1) The Chair must give written notice to the Minister of all direct and indirect pecuniary interests that he or she has or acquires in a business or in a body corporate carrying on a business. - (2) Subsection (1) applies in addition to section 29 of the Public Governance, Performance and Accountability Act 2013 (which deals with the duty to disclose interests). - (3) If: - (a) the Chair has or acquires an interest of the kind mentioned in section 29 of the Public Governance, Performance and Accountability Act 2013; and - (b) the interest relates to affairs of the Commission the conducting of which results in a report or similar document;

-- (3) If a member has or acquires an interest, pecuniary or otherwise, that could conflict with the proper performance of his or her functions as a member, he or she must disclose the interest to the Chair. - (4) If the Chair becomes aware that a member has, in relation to the performance of a function, an interest, pecuniary or otherwise, that could conflict with the proper performance of the function by the member, the Chair must do one of the following: - (a) if the Chair considers that the member should not perform or continue to perform the function, the Chair must give a direction to the member accordingly; - (b) if paragraph (a) does not apply, the Chair must ensure that the interest is disclosed in one of the following ways: - (i) if a report or similar document results from the performance of the function-in the report or document; - (ii) in any other case-to the person or body for whom the function is being performed.
+the Chair must ensure that the interest is disclosed in the report or document.

+- (4) If the Chair becomes aware that a member has an interest of the kind mentioned in section 29 of the Public Governance, Performance and Accountability Act 2013, the Chair must do one of the following: - (a) if the Chair considers that the member should not perform or continue to perform a function to which the interest relates, the Chair must give a direction to the member accordingly; - (b) if paragraph (a) does not apply, the Chair must ensure that: - (i) the interest is disclosed in accordance with section 29 of the Public Governance, Performance and Accountability Act 2013; and - (ii) if the interest relates to affairs of the Commission the conducting of which results in a report or similar document-the interest is disclosed in the report or document.